 Set 3 (click)

-Carrying out, supervising or managing building construction for periods totalling at least the equivalent of 5 years full-time
+Carrying out, supervising or managing building construction that is in a position to accept, reject or require re-work for periods totalling at least the equivalent of 5 years full-time.

 The buck stops here.